IATA urges governments to support airlines in wake of U.S. travel ban

 IATA urged the U.S. and other governments that have imposed travel restrictions to follow the guidance of the World Health Organization (WHO), saying this meant that measures that significantly interfere with international traffic may only be justified at the start of an outbreak to gain time.

-“Without a lifeline from governments we will have a sectoral financial crisis piled on top of the public health emergency,” said IATA director-general and CEO Alexandre de Juniac.
+“Without a lifeline from governments we will have a sectoral financial crisis piled on top of the public health emergency,” said IATA director-general and ceo Alexandre de Juniac.
+(Reporting by Stephanie Nebehay Editing by Mark Heinrich)